nimh-dsst/nda-study-1887/README.md

     <img src="images/download_1.png">

 2. The cart at top right corner should now have 173 subjects.
 Give it a few seconds to update.
 Click on `Create Data Package/Add Data to Study` button to see the next prompt.

     <img src="images/download_3.png" width="70%" height="40%">

 3. Provide a desired name for the new package.
 Make sure to check the `Include associated data files` to download NIfTI images along with the metadata.

     <img src="images/download_5.png">

 4. Go back to your account dashboard and click on `Data Packages`.
 It might take about 15-20 minutes to create the package but once it's ready you should see something like this under data packages list.

     <img src="images/download_7.png">

-**NOTE** As of 2023-03-27, these instructions are valid.
+**NOTE:** As of 2023-03-29, these instructions are valid.
 However, this might not be the case in future.
 Please report it as an issue on this repo, if the instructions are not valid any more.

 ### Downloading the Data Package